solipsis-project/mizu-documentation/pages/reserved_fields.md

 ### $signatures

 Used for signing messages.
-The value of `$signatures` must be a list of objects with exactly two fields: `key` containing a multihash of the public key, and `digest` containing the actual signature.
+The value of `$signatures` must be a list of objects with exactly two fields: `key` containing a multihash of the public key (as exported by the libp2p-crypto library), and `digest` containing the actual signature.

+Both fields are base58btc-encoded strings.
+(This is done so that the message is human-readable when encoded as JSON, but it has the notable side-effect that when a Mizu message is serialized as dag-cbor, which happens when a message is stored in IPFS, we end up storing a binary encoding of a string that is itself a human-readable encoding of a hash.)

 During publishing, the contents of the object, minus the `$signatues` field, are serialized as dag-cbor, and then verified against each provided signature.
 If the verification of any provided signature fails, the message is not published.